Executive Director Javier I. Marques MBA, M.S.

 His career with the City of Miami exposed him to all facets of the fire and emergency medical service delivery and training as well as a significant immersion in the areas of emergency management and homeland security.
 He also served in the capacity of Task Force leader (TFL) for FEMA.
 Joe also served as Task Force Leader for FEMA Urban Search and Rescue (USAR) on two of the most significant natural disasters in modern history - Gulfport Mississippi and New Orleans Louisiana in the aftermath of Hurricane Katrina and the aftermath of the Earthquake in Port Au Prince, Haiti.

-Mrs. Suarez holds a Master of Arts in International Relations from FIU, a Master of Arts in International Studies from the University of Miami and a Bachelor of Arts from the University of Florida in Political Science with a minor in History and Latin American Studies.
+Dr. Suarez holds a Doctors and Master of Arts in International Relations from FIU, a Master of Arts in International Studies from the University of Miami, and a Bachelor of Arts from the University of Florida in Political Science with a minor in History and Latin American Studies.
 She possesses several certifications, including but not limited to certified in CITT Program Certified- Collaborative Institutional Training Initiative (Human Subjects Research), and certified by the United Nations Humanitarian Civil Military Assistance and Coordination.
-Mrs. Suarez is now pursuing a PhD in International Relations at FIU.
-Her major sub-fields are security, foreign policy and comparative studies.
+Dr. Suarez major sub-fields are security, foreign policy and comparative studies.

 Assistant Director Joann L. Brown